 Lake Powell is a man-made reservoir on the Colorado River created in 1966.
 It offers something for everyone, with its wide range of activities and stunning landscapes.
 The lake stretches across the Arizona-Utah border, and the 186 miles long Lake Powell features 96 major side canyons, sapphire blue water, towering red sandstone cliffs, buttes, and sandy beaches.

-Rainbow Bridge is a natural arch bridge ( 275 feet across and height of 290 feet) of sandstone that spans the Colorado River and is a sight worth seeing.
+Rainbow Bridge National Monument is a natural arch bridge ( 275 feet across and height of 290 feet) of sandstone that spans the Colorado River and is a sight worth seeing.
 The bridge is named for the many rainbows that are visible when sunlight reflects off the arch.

 Lake Powell is a beautiful and popular destination for house boating and RV camping.
 The resort at Lake Powell offers many different amenities, including multiple dining options and a marina.
-Be sure to check out Rainbow Row, which is a must-try restaurant with amazing views of the water.
+Be sure to check out Rainbow Room, which is a must-try restaurant with amazing views of the water.